textileio/community/docs/threads/introduction.md

 ThreadDB is designed to be simple enough for any developer to start using.
 The API will feel familiar to developers who have worked with technologies like MongoDB.

 The first three concepts a developer will encounter with ThreadDB are [Databases](#databases), [Collections](#collections), and [Instances](#instances).
 The organization is simple.
 Instances are the individual records you create, update, or delete.
 Instances are stored in a Collection.
 Collections have one or many Schemas and can only store Instances that match one of those Schemas.
 Databases can store many Collections.
+Collections are similar to Tables in other databases.

 A Thread-based Database is tied to a single Thread (with associated Thread ID).